 ·KRTINY /KŘTINY (Czech); Krtiny (Noun): Mollhill, Křtiny (Verb): Baptism.

 ·FORDERUNG /FÖRDERUNG (German); Forderung (‘fɔrdərʊŋ): Request, Förderung (‘fœrdərʊŋ): Support

 In some cases, the diacritical mark changes the semantic value of the word, even though it does not change the word’s phonetic or suprasegmental value.
 For example, como-cómo in Spanish.

 ·COMO (ˈko.mo); As, Like, CÓMO (ˈko.mo); How

-As seen in these examples, diacritical marks completely change the meaning of the word and in some cases its pronunciation.
+As seen in these examples, diacritical marks completely change the meaning of the word and in many cases its pronunciation.

 Earlier, I mentioned that diacritical means “distinguishing.”
 Diacritical marks have two main distinguishing purposes: to distinguish between two anatomically identical letters visually and to distinguish between letters that have different pronunciations.
 For example; when we put the dot on the “i” when writing the word “minimum” we distinguish this letter from the other letters’ vertical forms so that it can be seen clearly and read comfortably, making it a more legible.
 That is precisely why the dot on the letter “i” exists.

 However, when we add an umlaut to the letter “o” in the word “koy” in Turkish, which means “bay”, it becomes “köy”, which means “village”, which emphasizes the phonetic and semantic differences between the words.
 You might think that, while the main glyph has its own meaning, by adding a diacritical mark to a letter, we can have a new word with a whole different meaning in our hands, so what is wrong with that?
 Let us consider the following example to clearly understand the problem.